 Every married couple argues.
 Every married couple can have dramatic fights that elevate to a level neither wanted it to go.
 But when that anger is especially one-sided, or probes deeper levels of psychological distress, it is considered domestic abuse.

-Emotional abuse can be perpetuated by either men or women — in some cases more easily than physical abuse, simply because of standard physical limitations.
-Any type of marital abuse, however, is statistically more frequently experienced by women, perpetuated by a man.
+Emotional abuse can be perpetrated by either men or women — in some cases more easily than physical abuse, simply because of standard physical limitations.
+Any type of marital abuse, however, is statistically more frequently experienced by women, perpetrated by a man.
 Some research reports that 35 percent of all women who are currently married or have been in a common-law partnership have experienced emotional abuse.

 In California, emotional abuse is a domestic violence issue that is punishable by law.
 According to California state courts, you do not have to physically injure your spouse to be held liable for abuse.
 If found guilty, a person could face serious fines and possible jail time.

 If you suspect that you may be guilty of emotional abuse, the most important step is to contact a legal professional immediately.
 Do not go through it alone.
 Contact an experienced Santa Clara County criminal defense attorney today.